josephg/egwalker-paper/reg-text.typ

 == Partial event graph replay <partial-replay>

-Assume that we want to add event $e_"new"$ to the event graph $G$, that $V_"curr" = sans("Version")(G)$ is the current document reflecting all events except $e_"new"$, and that $V_"crit" eq.not V_"curr"$ is the latest critical version in $G union {e_"new"}$ that happened before both $e_"new"$ and $V_"curr"$.
+Assume that we want to add event $e_"new"$ to the event graph $G$, that $V_"curr" = sans("Version")(G)$ is the current document version reflecting all events except $e_"new"$, and that $V_"crit" eq.not V_"curr"$ is the latest critical version in $G union {e_"new"}$ that happened before both $e_"new"$ and $V_"curr"$.
 Further assume that we have discarded the internal state, so the only information we have is the latest document state at $V_"curr"$ and the event graph; in particular, without replaying the entire event graph we do not know the document state at $V_"crit"$.

-However, a key insight of eg-walker is that the full document state at $V_"crit"$ is not needed; all we need is enough state to transform $e_"new"$ to apply to the document at $V_"curr"$, and this state can be obtained by replaying only the events since $V_"crit"$, that is, $G - sans("Events")(V_"crit")$, in topologically sorted order.
+However, a key insight in the design of eg-walker is that the exact internal state at $V_"crit"$ is not needed; all we need is enough state to transform $e_"new"$ and rebase it onto the document at $V_"curr"$.
+This internal state can be obtained by replaying the events since $V_"crit"$, that is, $G - sans("Events")(V_"crit")$, in topologically sorted order.
 For example, using the graph in @topological-sort, say the current state is $G = {e_"A1" ... e_"A5", e_"B1" ... e_"B4"}$, so $V_"curr" = {e_"A5", e_"B4"}$, and the new event $e_"new" = e_"C1"$.
-Then ${e_"A1"}$ is the most recent critical version.
+Then $V_"crit" = {e_"A1"}$ is the most recent critical version.

+The algorithm then works as follows:

+1. We initialise a new internal state corresponding to version $V_"crit"$.
+Since we do not know the the document state at this version, we start with a single placeholder record representing the unknown document content.
+2. We update the internal state by replaying events from $V_"crit"$ to $V_"curr"$, but we do not output transformed operations during this stage.
+3. Finally, we replay the new event $e_"new"$ and output the transformed operation.
+If we received a batch of new events, we replay them in topologically sorted order.

-Before replaying the events, we initialise the internal state with a single placeholder record that represents the range of indexes $[0, infinity]$ of the document state at $V_"crit"$ (we do not know the exact length of the document at that version, but we can still have a placeholder for arbitrarily many indexes).
+The placeholder record we start with in step 1 represents the range of indexes $[0, infinity]$ of the document state at $V_"crit"$ (we do not know the length of the document at that version, but we can still have a placeholder for arbitrarily many indexes).
 Placeholders are counted as the number of characters they represent in the order statistic tree construction, and they have the same length in both the prepare and the effect versions.
 We then apply events as follows:

-- Applying an insertion at index $i$ creates a record with $s_p = s_e = 0$ and the ID of the insertion event.
+- Applying an insertion at index $i$ creates a record with $s_p = s_e = mono("Ins")$ and the ID of the insertion event.
 We map the index to a record in the sequence using the prepare state as usual; if $i$ falls within a placeholder for range $[j, k]$, we split it into a placeholder for $[j, i-1]$, followed by the new record, followed by a placeholder for $[i, k]$.
 Placeholders for empty ranges are omitted.
 - Applying a deletion at index $i$: if the deleted character was inserted prior to $V_"crit"$, the index must fall within a placeholder with some range $[j, k]$.
-We split it into a placeholder for $[j, i-1]$, followed by a new record with $s_p = s_e = 1$, followed by a placeholder for $[i+1, k]$.
+We split it into a placeholder for $[j, i-1]$, followed by a new record with $s_p = mono("Del 1")$ and $s_e = mono("Del")$, followed by a placeholder for $[i+1, k]$.
 The new record has a placeholder ID that only needs to be unique within the local replica, and need not be consistent across replicas.
 - Applying a deletion of a character inserted since $V_"crit"$ updates the record created by the insertion.

-Before applying an event we retreat and advance as before.
+Before applying an event we retreat and advance as usual.
-The algorithm never needs to retreat or advance an event that happened before $V_"crit"$, therefore we can rely on every retreated or advanced event to have a record ID that was assigned when we applied the event.
+The algorithm never needs to retreat or advance an event that happened before $V_"crit"$, therefore every retreated or advanced event ID must exist in the mapping from event ID to internal state record.

-While replaying events in $G$ we do not output transformed operations.
-When we have completed replaying up to $V_"curr"$, we next retreat/advance to the parent version of $e_"new"$, apply $e_"new"$, and output a transformed version of that event.
-We do this in the same way as before, by starting at the updated record and then moving upwards in the B-tree, adding up the preceding number of characters in the effect version (including placeholders).
-Events subsequent to $e_"new"$ can now be processed using the state we constructed, without having to repeat the replay.

 If there are concurrent insertions at the same position, we invoke the CRDT algorithm to place them in a consistent order as discussed in @prepare-effect-versions.
 Since all concurrent events must be after $V_"crit"$, they are included in the replay.